jtownson/xdfbinext/README.md

 Repo with two utilities to help B58 tuning tasks
 1. net.jtownson.xdfbinext.MapCompare A utility for comparing two bin files with respect to a tunerpro XDF which applies to both.
 2. net.jtownson.xdfbinext.A2L2SVG Graphs functions, characteristics and measurements from an a2l.
+3. net.jtownson.xdfbinext.MHDUserChannelGen Create MHD custom logging channel definitions from an a2l and measurement names.

 ### Motivation